eslam0070/RoomDatabase/README.md

 # RoomDatabase

-Home » Android Room Database Example – Building a Todo App Android Room Database Example – Building a Todo App July 27, 2018 by Belal Khan 3 Comments
+Home » Android Room Database Example – Building a Student App Android Room Database Example – Building a Student App

 Hi everyone, in this post we will learn about another architectural component of android which is Room Persistence Library.
 In this android room database example, we will learn how to use room for handling our SQLite database.